 On March 11, 2020, the World Health Organization announced that infections caused by the coronavirus disease of 2019 ("COVID-19") had become pandemic, and on March 13, 2020, the U.S. President announced a national emergency relating to the disease.
 National, state and local authorities have adopted various regulations and orders, including mandates on the number of people that may gather in one location and closing non-essential businesses.
-To date, we have been deemed an essential business and has not curtailed its operations.
+To date, we have been deemed an essential business and have not curtailed our operations.

-The measures adopted by various governments and agencies, as well as the likelihood that many individuals and businesses will voluntarily shut down or self-quarantine, are expected to have serious adverse impacts on domestic and foreign economies of uncertain severity and duration.
-The effectiveness of economic stabilization efforts which may be adopted by governments is uncertain.
-The likely overall economic impact of the COVID-19 pandemic will be highly negative to the general economy.
+The measures adopted by various governments and agencies, as well as the decision by many individuals and businesses to voluntarily shut down or self-quarantine, have and are expected to continue to have serious adverse impacts on domestic and foreign economies of uncertain severity and duration.
+The effectiveness of economic stabilization efforts adopted by governments is uncertain.
+The likely overall economic impact of the COVID-19 pandemic will be highly negative to the general economy and has been particularly negative on the commercial travel industry and commercial aerospace industries.

 In accordance with the Department of Defense guidance issued in March 2020 designating the Defense Industrial Base as a critical infrastructure workforce, our facilities have continued to operate in support of essential products and services required to meet national security commitments to the U.S. Government and the U.S. military, however, facility closures or work slowdowns or temporary stoppages could occur.
-Currently, our facilities are not operating under full staffing as a result of COVID-19, which could have a longer-term impact.
+Although our facilities are open, we have been unable to operate at full capacity or achieve high levels of productivity due to the implementation of enhanced safety procedures, increased employee absenteeism and intermittent closings of other businesses that supply goods or services to us.